jegfish/jegfish.github.io/coderpie/art-games/pong.md

 	- Use the `p5.js` [line()](https://p5js.org/reference/p5/line/) function.
 	- Hint: While you can always look at the size of the canvas in `createCanvas()` and calculate the middle by hand, the variables `height` and `width` contain the canvas dimensions, so you can use those to calculate the middle regardless of how big the canvas is.
 	- Hint: Division can be done with `/` (forward slash).
 Example: `10 / 5` means "10 divided by 5".
-- Add a second paddle and score count to make it a two-player game.
+- Add a second paddle and second score counter to make it a two-player game.
+- Or do single player:
+	- Increase the score by 1 when the ball collides with the paddle
+- Make the game harder over time.
+Ideas:
+	- Make the ball speed get faster as the score gets larger
+	- Make the paddle smaller as the score gets larger